The Progress, Challenges, and Perspectives of Directed Greybox Fuzzing: Research Progress on Directed Greybox Fuzzing

 \subsection{Fuzzing Optimization}

 Since a native fuzzer that uses randomly generated test inputs can hardly reach deep targets and is less effective at triggering deep bugs along complex paths, various program analysis techniques, such as static analysis, control-flow analysis, data-flow analysis, machine learning, semantic analysis, and symbolic execution, have been adopted to enhance the directedness of reaching corner cases and flaky bugs.
+Figure \ref{statistics} shows the statistics of mainstream optimization techniques used in DGF.

 Among the tools investigated, 71\% of them relied on the control-flow analysis to evaluate seeds and determine the reachability to the targets; 60\% of them leverage static analysis to automatically identify targets \cite{chen2019savior} and extract information from the PUT \cite{chen2018hawkeye, wustholz2019targeted}; 21\% use data-flow analysis (mainly taint analysis) to identify the relationship between the input and the critical program variables \cite{mathis2019parser, peng20191dvul, jain2018tiff} or to optimize mutator scheduling \cite{ wang2020uafl}; 12\% use machine learning to predict vulnerable code \cite{li2019v} and filter out unreachable inputs \cite{zongfuzzguard}; 12\% integrate symbolic (concolic) execution to solve complex path constraints \cite{kim2019poster, liang2020sequence, chen2019savior, peng20191dvul}; and finally, 14\% adopt semantic analysis to identify vulnerable targets automatically \cite{kim2019poster, situ2019energy, you2017semfuzz} and learn input fields semantics to optimize mutation.
 The next section will discuss the key steps of greybox fuzzing and how they are optimized for directedness.